yumu987/Notes_Peak_Detector/README.md

 # Notes_Peak_Detector
-Study notes for Digital Design Assignment 2.
+Some study notes for Digital Design's Assignment 2.